javatechs/BowlerDebug/README.md

 #Using an Eclipse Project to Debug Bowler Studio code
-This project was created to debug Bowler Studio code and libraries.
+This project was created to:
+- Debug Bowler Studio code and libraries.
+- Contain groovy examples

 ## Example: Running Bowler Studio in debug
 1. First create a debug configuration.